-Tulsa, in the midst of Indian Territory, was first settled by Native Americans in 1836 when they were forcibly made to relocate along the infamous Trail of Tears.
+Tulsa, Oklahoma, amid Indian Territory, was first settled by Native Americans in 1836 when they were forcibly made to relocate along the infamous Trail of Tears.
 The Creek, Seminole, Cherokee, Quapaw, Seneca, Shawnee, and other tribes were all made to surrender their lands east of the Mississippi River after the passage of the Indian Removal Act in 1830.

-Each of the larger tribes were given extensive land holdings and the Indians began new lives as farmers, trappers, and ranchers.
+Each of the larger tribes was given extensive land holdings, and the Indians began new lives as farmers, trappers, and ranchers.
 For many, the journey ended beneath the branches of the Council Oak Tree, located on the east side of the Arkansas River.

-Some called their settlement Tallahassee, while others used the Creek Indian word “Tulsy” which meant “old town.”
-For the next 25 years they would lead a peaceful life in a primarily untamed wilderness with only a few white settlers in the area.
+Some called their settlement Tallahassee, while others used the Creek Indian word “Tulsy,” which meant “old town.”
+For the next 25 years, they would lead a peaceful life in a primarily untamed wilderness with only a few white settlers.

 In 1846, Lewis Perryman, who was part Creek Indian, built a log cabin trading post near what is now 33rd Street and South Rockford Avenue.
 Perryman’s business was quite successful in the rugged frontier until the Civil War, when many residents fled the area.

-After the Civil War, numerous outlaws began to take refuge in Indian Territory, as it was not yet subject to any white man’s jurisdiction.
-Wrecking the relative peace of the civilized tribes in the area, Indian Territory soon became known as a very bad place, where desperadoes thought the laws did not apply to them and terror reigned.
+After the Civil War, numerous outlaws began to take refuge in Indian Territory, which was not yet subject to any white man’s jurisdiction.
+Wrecking the relative peace of the civilized tribes in the area, Indian Territory soon became known as a very bad place, where desperadoes thought the laws did not apply to them, and terror reigned.

-As more and more white settlers began to move into Indian Territory the government would break its “permanent” arrangement with the Native Americans.
-The tribes were forced to accept a number of new treaties which further limited the amount of land each of them held.
+As more and more white settlers began to move into Indian Territory, the government would break its “permanent” arrangement with the Native Americans.
+The tribes were forced to accept several new treaties, which further limited the land each held.

 Another post office was officially established on March 25, 1879, near what would later become 41st Street and Trenton Avenue in Tulsa.
 Josiah Perryman became the first postmaster to the town’s 200 residents.